TheoThePerson/GnomeLama/README.md

 ## Features In Progress

 > [!Important]
-> This extention is being worked on and is not fully functional yet but with some help I hope to finish it soon
+> This extention is being worked on and is not fully functional yet, but with some help I hope to finish it soon.

 - Basic message blobs like ChatGPT
 - Integration with Ollama API